5 Benefits Of Orange Peel: Heal With The Peel

 Hold on to that orange peel!
 It is just as (or maybe even more) precious as the juicy fruit it holds.
-Its rich flavonoid content can help ward-off inflammation, thus lowering your risk of various degenerative diseases including Alzheimer's, cancer, and heart disease.
-Orange peels and their oils are great digestive aids and can also be used as teeth whiteners and face masks.
+Its rich flavonoid content can ward off inflammation and lower your risk of various diseases including Alzheimer's, cancer, and heart disease.
+Orange peels help clear up acne and their oils are great digestive aids and can also be used as teeth whiteners and face masks.

 Always Save The Peel!